Should you “fire” your difficult client?

 This “problem” client was in fact her teacher.
 Helping her to become a more effective practitioner – not just for this client but for all the clients to come.

-So my advice, especially if you are in the earlier part of your business is not to be too quick to dismiss a client just because you find them challenging – they could be here to stretch you to be the best you can be.
+So my advice, especially if you are in the earlier stages of your business is not to be too quick to dismiss a client just because you find them challenging – they could be here to stretch you and grow you to be the best you can be.

 Start by asking yourself: